 In 1996, Twister became the first movie to ever be released on DVD.
 This revolutionary form of data storage enabled people to store all manner of media on an external source, from files, to sound recordings, to videos.
 Though they have the same physical dimensions as a CD, DVDs can store almost 7 times the amount of data.

 As is typical with technology, the heyday of DVD data storage was short lived.
 Though they’re still fairly popular for purchasing movies today, it’s unlikely you’ll see anyone “burning” a DVD on their computer anymore.
 That’s all thanks to the USB drive.
 These first hit the scene in 2000.
 Weighing barely more than an ounce, this lightweight is actually a heavyweight of data storage, with the ability to store 140 times the amount of data as a single DVD.
 They made it quick and easy to store data, carry it with you, and access it from another computer without any difficulty.
+Such memory capacity in such a little device started becoming the new norm.

 The one problem with these little devices is that their portability and small size made it easy to lose them.
 In fact, USB drives have been responsible for the loss of everything from hospital patient records to police witness reports to classified documents from nuclear power plants!